-Indiana Law Requires Abortion Doctors to Have Admitting Privileges or a Relationship with a Doctor Who Does
+Indiana Law Requires Abortion Doctors to Have Admitting Privileges or a to Have a Relationship with a Doctor Who Does

-MERRILLVILLE, IND. – The Planned Parenthood facility in Merrillville has been forced to suspend abortion procedures after losing its back-up doctor with admitting privileges, as is required by Indiana law.
+MERRILLVILLE, IND. – The Planned Parenthood facility in Merrillville was forced to suspend abortion procedures after losing its back-up doctor with admitting privileges, as is required by Indiana law.

 Abortion doctors must maintain admitting privileges at a local hospital or have a relationship with a local doctor who can admit patients to a hospital in the same county or a surrounding county to the abortion facility.
 Admitting privilege laws give continuity of care for a patient in the case of a medical emergency.